sderosiaux/every-single-day-i-tldr/README.md

 > Note for my past/current/future employer: this is stuff I'm reading mostly off work of course. :see_no_evil:

+# 20-02-2018

+- https://typelevel.org/blog/2017/02/13/more-types-than-classes.html Types are compile-time, and classes are runtime.

 # 19-02-2018

 - https://blogs.oracle.com/java/jdbc-next%3a-a-new-asynchronous-api-for-connecting-to-a-database Async JDBC incoming?